#1 Home Improvement Retailer

 Set Up For Springtime

 It's time to start thinking of spring.
-Sweep the gazebo and clean out the shed to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to plant seeds directly into the earth.
-What better way to start than by exploring your favorite local plant nursery, The Garden Center in Rio Rancho?
+Clean out the shed to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you're ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the soil.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will even out as time passes.
+If you start your plants a little later than recommended, it's not ideal, but it will even out as time passes.

-Check out certain herbs and cruciferous veggies if you're ready to get planting.
-This includes kale, broccoli, and cabbage.
-Greens like artichokes, spinach, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
-In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.
+Check out cruciferous veggies and certain herbs if you're ready to get planting.
+This includes broccoli, kale, and cabbage.
+Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind a jump on things.
+In Zones 4–6, traditional garden vegetables, like hot peppers of all kinds, cucumbers, and tomatoes, are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow